Bandit algorithms to emulate human decision making using probabilistic distortions: K-armed bandit algorithms

-\begin{remark}\textbf{\textit{(Lipschitz weights)}} We can recover the $O(\sqrt{n})$ regret bound (or same dependence on the gaps) as in regular UCB for the case when $\alpha=1$, i.e., Lipschitz weights.
-On the other hand, when $\alpha <1$, the regret bounds are weaker than $O(\sqrt{n})$. \end{remark}
+\begin{remark} We can recover the $O(\sqrt{n})$ regret bound (or the same dependence on the gaps) as in regular UCB for the case when $\alpha=1$, i.e., Lipschitz weights.
+On the other hand, when $\alpha <1$, the regret bounds are weaker than $O(\sqrt{n})$.
+Note that the weight function recommended in~\cite{tversky1992advances} is H\"{o}lder-continuous with exponent $\alpha$ strictly less than $1$. \end{remark} \begin{remark} In \cite{cassel2018general}, the authors propose the `Strongly stable EDPM' condition for a risk measure, under which one can obtain regret bounds.
+In our setting, for the weight-distorted reward for non-negative r.v.s, this condition requires the existence of a norm $|| \cdot ||$, on the space of distribution functions, and $q \geq 1, b > 0$ such that, for all distributions $F,G$ of non-negative r.v.s,

-The following result shows that one cannot hope to obtain better regret than that of W-UCB (Theorem \ref{thm:BasicHolderRegretGap}) over the class of \holderNS-continuous weight functions, i.e., weight functions satisfying (A1)-(A2), by exhibiting a matching lower bound.